Gliese 581

-Gliese 581 (/ˈɡliːzə/) is a red dwarf star of spectral type M3V at the center of the Gliese 581 planetary system, about 20.5 light years away from Earth in the Libra constellation.
+Gliese 581 (/ˈɡliːzə/) is a red dwarf star of spectral type M3V which hosts a planetary system, 20.5 ly away from Earth in the constellation Libra.
 Its estimated mass is about a third of that of the Sun, and it is the 101st closest known star system to the Sun.
 Gliese 581 is one of the oldest, least active M dwarfs known.
 Its low stellar activity improves the likelihood of its planets retaining significant atmospheres, and lessens the sterilizing impact of stellar flares.

 History of observations

 Gliese 581 is known at least from 1886, when it was included in Eduard Schönfeld's Southern Durchmusterung (SD)—the fourth part of the Bonner Durchmusterung.
 The corresponding designation is BD -7 4003.